sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 "working", but rather for "training" in the United States.
 Remember, you're just a poor little intern *training* in the United States!

-Some intern prefer keeping all the above as a digital copy in my Dropbox/Google Docs so they have instant access to them just in case they lose anything.
+Some interns prefer keeping all the above as a digital copy in their Dropbox/Google Docs so they have instant access to them just in case they lose anything.

 If you are a US citizen, some of the above do not apply to you.
-Make sure you have your US passport, health insurance card, and boarding pass.
+Make sure you have your U.S. passport, health insurance card, and boarding pass.

 <section id="Paperwork-SSN" />
 ### Getting your SSN
-Apply for your SSN as soon as you have been in the US for at least *10 days*.
+Apply for your SSN as soon as you have been in the U.S. for at least *10 days*.
 It takes 10 days for SEVIS to sync up with the SSA's database of people eligible to apply for a social security number.
 Yes, you have to wait for them to copy by hand and deliver the data by pidgeon.
 If you apply early, they'll lie to you that it will be okay if you do it, but it will not work and you will just have to try again later.

-Some people have entered the US ahead of time by driving to Buffalo or Detroit.
+Some people have entered the U.S. ahead of time by driving to Buffalo or Detroit.
 They enter on their J-1 to to get the SEVIS wait process started as well as get a cell phone or bank account.
 Keep in mind that the immigration center in Buffalo can take an hour and a half.